Black Eight - Ben's space

 Use Strato HiDrive S3 with AWS CLI

 There may be different reasons why you want to use Strato HiDrive S3.
-There is a developer API for the REST interface but you can also use the AWS CLI.
-In my opinion using the CLI is much easier so here are some hints to do so.
+There is a developer API for the REST interface, but you can also use the AWS CLI.
+In my opinion, using the CLI is much easier, so here are some hints to doing so.

 Step 1: Download the AWS CLI using the link above for your system.
 Please follow the installation instructions and test the installation: